-The UNDP has begun work on an LGBTI Inclusion Index which would score and rank each country in the areas of health, education, personal security and violence, political and civic participation, and economic well-being.
-In order to establish the LGBTI Inclusion Index, UNDP identified, for each of the five areas, a set of indicators on which to base rankings.
+The UNDP has begun work on an LGBTI Inclusion Index which would score and rank each country in the areas of health, education, personal security and violence, political and civic participation, and economic wellbeing.45 In order to establish the LGBTI Inclusion Index, UNDP identified, for each of the five areas, a set of indicators on which to base rankings.
 Some indicators are based on data that has already been gathered on a country-by country basis.
-For example, data regarding non-discrimination laws is contained in the State Sponsored Homophobia Report produced by ILGA.
-Other kinds of data might be collected by establishing global systems to collect data from governments, such as crime statistics or school policies.
+For example, data regarding non-discrimination laws is contained in the State Sponsored Homophobia Report produced by ILGA.46 Other kinds of data might be collected by establishing global systems to collect data from governments, such as crime statistics or school policies.
 However, data regarding educational attainment, individual health outcomes, or income and employment of LGBTI people would require extensive efforts.
-Thus, the initial attempts to evaluate and rank countries will likely be based on limited data as UNDP works with countries to build the knowledge base and collect more accurate data.
-At a countries with countries to build the knowledge base and collect more accurate data.
+Thus, the initial attempts to evaluate and rank countries will likely be based on limited data as UNDP works with countries to build the knowledge base and collect more accurate data.47